alt-rahul/5g-edge-app/guides/the-journey.md

   - [x] Explored olllama and tried running LLMs on nodes with GPUs (Tesla V100)
 - [x] Finish weekly presentation: [Week 3](../weekly_presentations/Week3.pptx)

+### Week 4
+- [x] Creating a pipeline
+  - [x] Finalized the script that allows to fetch live metrics Prometheus and store it as a doc in [MongoDB](https://www.mongodb.com/)
+  - [x] Found a way to collect LLM performce metric information from ollama locally
+  - [x] Wrap up making a *standardized test* to test LLMs while being used on different nodes
+- [x] Finish weekly presention: [Week 4](../weekly_presentations/Week4.pptx)